top of page

 Erin Gerecke

 Erin learned to play handbells in the 6th grade.
-Erin directed her college handbell choirs and enjoys both solo and ensemble ringing.
-She has played with various handbell choirs in central Indiana over the years.
-Erin is a science writer at the Indianapolis Zoo and an advocate for science education and science communication.
+She directed her college handbell choirs, enjoys both solo and ensemble ringing, and has played with various handbell choirs in central Indiana over the years.
+Erin is a life sciences writer/editor for Milliman and an advocate for science education and science communication.
 She spends her non-working/non-handbell hours taking care of her family, being active outdoors, reading books, playing games, and eating chocolate.

 Curt Harris